 Director of International Students & Programs Office

 As the Director of the International Students & Programs Office, Dulce Dorado enjoys helping students achieve their academic and personal goals.
 She received her bachelor's degree in Political Science and minor in Japanese Studies from UC San Diego.
-Dulce’s career in international education has included teaching English at a public high school in Japan on the Japanese Exchange Teaching (JET) Program, advising undergraduate students wanting to study abroad, and advising international students both in university and English language program settings.
-She encourages students to share their culture and language with fellow classmates so everyone can benefit from the cultural exchange and dialog.
-When away from the office, Dulce enjoys taking pictures and hiking the local terrain with her family.
-She loves the feeling of accomplishment when she reaches the peak and looks out onto the beautiful scenery.
+Dulce's career in international education has included advising international students both in university and English language program settings, developing innovative programs to engage international students in campus life, advising undergraduate students pursuing programs abroad, and teaching English at a public high school in Japan on the Japanese Exchange Teaching (JET) Program.
+She encourages students to share their culture and language with fellow classmates so everyone can benefit from the intercultural exchange and dialog.
+When away from the office, Dulce enjoys photography and hiking in the local mountains.
+Dulce loves the feeling of accomplishment when she reaches the summit and looks out onto the beautiful scenery.